nishantverma0/nishantverma0/README.md

 - 👋 Hi, I’m @nishantverma0
 - 👀 I’m interested in App designing and C and Java
-- 🌱 I’m currently learning Web development(frontend & Node.js)
+- 🌱 I’m currently learning Web development(MERN)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...